Enjoy world-famous Sicilian food while visiting the best heritage sites

-On this Sicily trip, we use comfortable three- and four-star hotels.
+On this Sicily trip, we use three- and four-star hotels.
 Some have been chosen for their warm hospitality and typically Sicilian character and others for their convenient location.
 They are often near the historic centres we visit so we can easily explore the towns in the evenings or during our free time.
-Below are the hotels normally used:
+Below are the hotels normally used.

 Palermo: B&B Hotel Quattro Canti (nights 1-2)